 And for those apps that don’t support Inter-App Audio either, there’s the more widely supported (along with flexible and usable) Audiobus (£9.99).

 Use the app to define input, effects and output chains (GarageBand as output if recording to it), fire up your other music app, and use Audiobus’s overlay menu to trigger recordings.
 Again, these are rendered as audio waveforms.

 Level up with…

 The JAM is a plug-and-play system to connect electric guitars or bass to a Mac or iOS device.

 The original’s studio-quality, although ensure you get a Lightning cable in the box.
-For an extra 70 quid, the JAM 96k further ramps up the quality, in terms of sound, build and recording resolution.
+For a bit more money, the JAM 96k further ramps up the quality, in terms of sound, build and recording resolution.

 This dinky microphone ably deals with vocals and acoustic instrument recordings, and has connectors for iOS (Lightning) and USB.

 If the price tag’s too rich, consider Blue’s Yeti mics (from £99) instead, although you may need a powered USB hub (£20 or so) to get one working with an iPad.